andreeaiosip/click-a-book/README.md

 - **Admin Panel** for the book club founder, so he can have control over the data through the site itself, not only though database.
 - **Like an Unlike buttons** for each book, so users can vote for their favourite book.
 - **Forms** for users to submit book suggestions.
+- **Search area** to look for books by title or author
+- **Filter option** to filter books by genre or alphabetical order
 - When the users deletes their profile, their comments to be deleted as well.

 ### Technologies Used

 I have created this website with the help of a multiple technologies:

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) to creating the main structure of my pages.
 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) for styling my components and layout on the page.
+* [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwj975BRBUEiwA4whRB9TM6Ift0fUSy8zuYxc6kubGo-Z-_NgB56zcqoXHBgj6VbkIfGjz9RoCfaEQAvD_BwE) for designing the wireframes
 * [Python](https://www.python.org/) for the back-end development.
 * [PyMongo](https://api.mongodb.com/python/current/) as the Python API for MongoDB to bring the data from the database to the web app.
 * [Flask](https://flask.palletsprojects.com/en/1.0.x/) is a Python microframework.
 * [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) for templating with Flask and HTML.
-It simplies the code to avoid repetition and links data from MongoDB.
+It simplifies the code to avoid repetition and links data from MongoDB.
 * [MongoDB](https://cloud.mongodb.com/) as a database to keep all the records.
 * [Visual Studio Code](https://code.visualstudio.com/) and [Gitpod](https://gitpod.com) was used as IDE.
 * [JavaScript](https://www.javascript.com/) for adding interactivity on the page.
 * [jQuery](https://jquery.com/) for JavaScript functionality and Materialize.
 * [git](https://git-scm.com/) for saving my code in Github.

-* [Bootstrap](https://getbootstrap.com/) as a framework to make the web app respnsive.
+* [Bootstrap](https://getbootstrap.com/) as a framework to make the web app responsive.
 * [Google Fonts](https://fonts.google.com/) for linking fonts.

-* [GitHub Desktop](https://desktop.github.com/) for pushing code from Visual Studio code from my machine to Github.
+* [GitHub Desktop](https://desktop.github.com/) for pushing code from Visual Studio code from my pc to Github.
 * [Heroku](https://www.heroku.com/) for hosting and deploying the web app.

 ***

 ### TESTING

+Please read the testing document here.

 ***